To Common Index

 : Calcareous

-DISTRIBUTION: intro.
+DISTRIBUTION: Intro.
 Naturalised.
 Common in Kent, N.E., York.
 Near Monastic gardens in Steepholme, Bristol Channel (Augustian l2thC).
 In Abbey, Elstow, Bedfordshire (Benedictine 1078).
 Grown by nuns

 prior to 1539 Act of Dissolution.
 Europe to N.W.
 France.
 S.Asia.
 N.Africa, Macronesia.